dustinknopoff/gatsby-portfolio/content/js/website.md

 > Current iteration

 Most importantly, my website is now for my projects and not a glorified resume.
-It allows me to present a slightly more verbose representation of the contents I make public on Github.
+It allows me to present a more verbose representation of the contents I make public on Github.